junjypark/junjypark.github.io/_news/announcement_102522.md

 inline: true
 ---

-Our manuscript on the [CLEAN-R](https://www.biorxiv.org/content/10.1101/2022.04.25.489462v2) method is accepted for publication in Neuroimage.
+Our manuscript on the [CLEAN-R](https://doi.org/10.1016/j.neuroimage.2022.119712) method is accepted for publication in *NeuroImage*.